ggabriel96/cfg_analyzer/README.md

 # cfg_analyzer
 Context-free grammar analyzer

+- Terminals must be enclosed with '"' (the terminals '"' and '\' must be escaped, e.g.: "\"");
-- '|' and '&' are special characters and **we currently do not treat them**. '|' is used to separate productions and '&' is &epsilon;
+- '|' is used to separate productions and '&' is &epsilon;